 Perversely, I thought of submitting my resume, since I have a speciality in financial markets, both academically and as a former fund manager, and could easily tout the wonderful world of Adam Smith and the invisible hand of markets, waxing libertarian.
 Alas, with a Vermont Labor Relations Board grievance hearing coming up (John Summa v.
 UVM) in early 2018, I’d be just wasting my time.
 After all, Wall Street critics, like me, are not promoters of “free enterprise… capitalism”and are not welcome at an institution up to its ears in Wall Street largesse.

-My final thought, though, was has Koch invaded UVM, given this new Chair?
+My final thought, though, was, has Koch invaded UVM, given this newly endowed Chair?
 No convincing evidence is yet available that I am aware of, but I concluded it does not matter if the Koch brothers are funding the newly endowed Chair.
 They might as well be.
 Heck, if they aren’t, they are getting a freebie!
-Koch without Koch at UVM, how perfect.
+Koch without Koch at UVM, how perfect. ~JS